JustAHuman-xD/VaultHuntersExtraRules/README.md

   - NORMAL: 0.0x (default) - no change
   - PLENTY: 1.0x - increases the coin quantity by 1
   - EXTREME: 2.0x - increases the coin quantity by 2
+- vaultExtraSoulShardDrops (default: NORMAL) - the increase of soul shard drops from killing mobs.
+  - NONE: 0.0x - no soul shard drops
+  - TURTLE: 0.33x - 1/3 of the soul shard drops
+  - SLOW: 0.5x - 1/2 of the soul shard drops
+  - NORMAL: 1.0x (default) - no change
+  - PLENTY: 2.0x - 2x more soul shard drops
+  - EXTREME: 3.0x - 3x more soul shard drops
 - vaultExtraCompletionExperienceModifier (default: NORMAL) - the experience for completing the vault
   - NONE: 0.0x - no experience for completing the vault
   - TURTLE: 0.33x - 1/3 of the experience for completing the vault